 Our focus here is on the consumer and commercial Radiated emissions EMC testing.
 Particularly when the old preferred methods described in many of these EMC testing standards was based on performing radiated emissions on a 10m Open Area Test Site (OATS) for the frequency range of 30MHz to 1GHz.
 Also note that for frequencies under 30MHz, it was noted that a preferred measurement distance of 30m is required.
 The FCC addressed this issue for FCC Part 15C (intentional radiators) with the 40dB/decade reduction for frequencies below 30MHz or the two measurement distance approach.
 Most international standards also specify a 3m measuring distance for Radiated emissions above 1GHz.

 This effectively resulted in driving out to a field with a weatherproof hut and a ground plane and performing radiating emissions in the elements with many ambient RF emissions.
 As wireless technologies became more available and widely used it made these measurements ever so more difficult due to the increase ambient emissions.

-Radiated Emissions on a Indoor Open Area Test Site
+Radiated Emissions on an Indoor Open Area Test Site

-Initially as with Fully Anechoic Chamber (FAR) the indoor Open Area Test Site (iOATS) chambers met some skepticism.
-However over the last few decades, iOATS chambers have become the norm for EMC testing of radiated emissions due their many benefits, some of these benefits include:
+Initially, as with Fully Anechoic Chamber (FAR), the indoor Open Area Test Site (iOATS) chambers met some scepticism.
+However over the last few decades, iOATS chambers have become the norm for EMC testing of radiated emissions due to their many benefits, some of these benefits include: